 Ever since the Wright Brothers’ famous first manned flight in Ohio, we’ve been hard at work finding new ways to reach the skies.
 From higher heights (which translates to faster and more efficient travel) to in-flight WiFi, we’ve seen a lot of advancements in the past 100+ years… and this is just the beginning!

-Today, in honor of National Aviation Day (August 19th), we’re highlighting 5 exciting airplane innovations that should be arriving in the coming years.
+Today we’re highlighting 5 exciting airplane innovations that should be arriving in the coming years.
 So please fasten your seatbelt, put your tray table in the upright position and get ready for takeoff!

 1. Graphene: The super-metal that will make our planes faster (and require less fuel)

 Discovered in 2004 by researchers at the University of Manchester, Graphene is a “super metal” that is only one atom thick.